prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 You can check your own mining profitability with an [online mining profitability calculator](https://www.cryptocompare.com/mining/calculator/xmr?HashingPower=750&HashingUnit=H%2Fs&PowerConsumption=1&CostPerkWh=0.12).

 While Monero mining can be profitable, [Dash mining](/crypto-mining/dash-hardware/) **is the MOST profitable cryptocurrency to mine!**

+## Monero Mining Algorithm

+CryptoNight is Monero's [Proof of Work](https://en.wikipedia.org/wiki/Proof-of-work_system) mining algorithm.

+It is memory intensive, and as a result, CryptoNight benefits the casual miner.
+If you don't want to invest in expensive specialized hardware, Monero is probably the right cryptocurrency for you.